-Providing safe, reliable, and clean energy is our most important responsibility.
-Providing this energy at a price everyone can afford is just as important.
+Providing safe, reliable and clean energy is our most important responsibility.
+Providing it at a price everyone can afford is just as important.

-Rate increases and changes in your rates and bills can be challenging.
-This information is intended to help answer questions about your energy costs.
+Changes in your rates and bills can be challenging.
+We want to help answer questions about your energy costs.

-We have issued credits totaling $341 million to 350,000 PG&E customers from the state’s California Arrearage Payment Program (CAPP) to help reduce past-due energy bill balances that increased during the COVID-19 pandemic.
+We have given credits totaling $548 million to 654,000 customers from the state’s California Arrearage Payment Program.
+This helped to lower past-due balances as a result of the COVID-19 pandemic.

-Energy bills can go up or down for a variety of reasons.
-Many are beyond your control, like the weather, state regulations and commodity prices — the cost of purchasing gas and electricity is passed directly to our customers without any mark-up.
+Energy bills can go up or down for a variety of reasons beyond your control like the weather, state regulations and commodity prices.

 There are a few things you can control that may affect your bill, such as:

-The money from these rate increases allows PG&E to fund critical investments and programs for customers that:
+The money from these rate increases allows us to support critical investments and programs that:

 Weather and climate play a role in determining your bill.
 Energy usage is generally higher in warmer climates in the summer and in colder climates in the winter leading to seasonally higher bills.

-Customers receive a baseline allowance or allotment of energy available at the lowest price, based on where they live, their heating source and the season (summer or winter).
+Customers receive a baseline allowance of energy available at the lowest price.
+This is based on where they live, their heating source and the season (summer or winter).

 The money you pay:

 The threat of extreme weather and wildfires is real.
-PG&E's Community Wildfire Safety Program helps protect our communities from the risk of wildfires 365 days a year.
+Our Community Wildfire Safety Program helps protect our communities from the risk of wildfires 365 days a year.

 California is the fifth largest economy in the world and a state of innovators and changemakers.

-Preparing the grid for new electric demand to support the growing and dynamic energy needs and desires of our customers, while helping our state reach its climate and clean energy goals.
+To support the growing and changing energy needs of our customers, while helping our state reach its climate and clean energy goals, we are:

 To serve our 4.6 million natural gas customers safely and reliably, we: